Azure/Verified-Telemetry/README.md

 # Samples
-We provide multiple device and solution sample to showcase the usage of verified Telemetry.
-Please follow the following Getting started Guides to get started.
+We provide multiple device and solution samples to showcase the usage of verified Telemetry.
+Please follow the Getting Started Guides below to see Verified Telemetry in action.
 ## Device Samples
-These [device sample](https://github.com/Azure/Verified-Telemetry-Device-Sample) shows device developers how to include Verified Telemetry with Azure IoT on Azure RTOS.
+The [device samples](https://github.com/Azure/Verified-Telemetry-Device-Sample) shows device developers how to include Verified Telemetry with Azure IoT on Azure RTOS.

 ## Solution Samples
-These [solution samples](https://github.com/Azure/Verified-Telemetry-Solution-Sample) showcase how the Verified Telemetry features can be utilised in real world scenarios.
+The [solution samples](https://github.com/Azure/Verified-Telemetry-Solution-Sample) showcase how the Verified Telemetry features can be utilised in real world scenarios.
 This uses InfluxDB, Grafana and the [Azure IoT Node.js SDK](https://github.com/Azure/azure-iot-sdk-node) to communicate with Azure IoT Hub.

 # Resource Requirements
 We except Verified Telemetery code to run on microcontrollers, which have very limited amounts of flash and RAM.
 Below is our resource requirements to add verified telemetry code: